grimmlab/ForeTiS/docs/source/tutorials/tut_adv_adjustexisting.rst

                     }
                 }

-There are multiple options to define a hyperparameter in easyPheno, see `define_hyperparams_to_tune() <https://github.com/grimmlab/ForeTiS/blob/main/ForeTiS/model/_base_model.py#L88>`_ for more information regarding the format.
+There are multiple options to define a hyperparameter in ForeTiS, see `define_hyperparams_to_tune() <https://github.com/grimmlab/ForeTiS/blob/main/ForeTiS/model/_base_model.py#L88>`_ for more information regarding the format.
 In the example above, three parameters are optimized depending on the number of features, besides the ones which are